rdsea/bigdataincidentanalytics/REASONING.md

   For NPM-based applications, such as Node-RED there is a [fluent-logger](https://www.npmjs.com/package/fluent-logger) NPM package which can be leveraged to output any platform logs to a remote Fluentd instance.

-* **Control over the user-application level**: depending on the specific application there may be some limitations, but for the majority of the cases it is recommended to use one of the Fluentd SDKs.
+* **Control over the user-application level**: depending on the specific application there may be some limitations, but for the majority of the cases it is recommended to use one of Fluentd's SDK.
 There are libraries available for all major programming languages.
 Please refer to the pipeline components on how to use the libraries.

 #### The role of tags

 Upon careful inspection of Fluentd it can be observed that tagging of logs is an essential component of it.
 Every incoming event in Fluentd needs to have a `tag` property.
 It is this attritbute that one needs to rely on when defining `filter` and `match` directives (see [configruation](logging/fluentd/conf/fluent.conf) for concrete examples).

-Moreover, **the value of an event's tag decides whether it is handled as a Signal or not**.
+Moreover, in the scope of this project, **the value of an event's tag decides whether it is handled as a Signal or not**.
 In other words, the `tag` property is the way to *annotate* log-based events and mark them as signals.
 The format is defined as follows:

 `tag: "**.signal.<SIGNAL_NAME>"`